-Barely released in 1996, Schizopolis is intensely aware of itself from the first moment, when Soderbergh calls action and then steps in front of the camera to declare this film “the most important motion picture” ever made.
-Soderbergh also stars as Fletcher Munson, an office drone tabbed as an official speechwriter for the prophet of Eventualism, a Scientology-esque cult whose leader also looks a lot like Soderbergh.
+Barely released in 1996, Schizopolis is intensely aware of itself from the first moment, when Soderbergh calls “action” and then steps in front of the camera to declare this film “the most important motion picture” ever made.
+Soderbergh also stars as Fletcher Munson.
+He’s an office drone tabbed as an official speechwriter for the prophet of Eventualism, a Scientology-esque cult whose leader also looks a lot like Soderbergh.

 These early scenes are spry and nonsensical, and Soderbergh the director drops in cartoon sound effects, sly cinematic in-jokes (the camera struggles to find the right passing automobile; characters speak in stage direction), and silly, self-indulgent asides.
-Diegesis is chucked out the window – the film’s title appears on the shirt of an otherwise naked man; a tree bears the sign “Idea Missing”; functional supporting characters are given names like Attractive Woman #2 and Nameless Numberhead Man.
-There is a manic, anything-goes energy to Schizopolis, but the film is never ashamed of its own intelligence, and as such it has the feel of early Woody Allen.
+Diegesis gets chucked out the window.
+The film’s title appears on the shirt of an otherwise naked man; a tree bears the sign “Idea Missing”; functional supporting characters bear names like Attractive Woman #2 and Nameless Numberhead Man.
+There is a manic, anything-goes energy to Schizopolis, but the film is never ashamed of its intelligence, and as such it has the feel of early Woody Allen.

-Schizopolis is above all about craziness, both in form and content – it’s about the insanity of relationships, of comingling art and commerce, and especially of filmmaking.
-Soderbergh made this movie at one of the bleakest moments in his life and career, and Schizopolis offers only two possible outcomes for artistic ambition – masturbating by yourself in a bathroom stall (the indie world), and literally rejecting your own sense of self-identity (making Ocean’s 13).
-In their similar urges to deny their ambitions in order to achieve success, there are a lot of similarities between Fletcher Munson and the Sandro character played by Gabriele Ferzetti in L’Avventura.
+Schizopolis is above all about craziness, both in form and content.
+It’s about the insanity of relationships, of commingling art and commerce, and especially of filmmaking.
+Soderbergh made this movie at one of the bleakest moments in his life and career, and Schizopolis offers only two possible outcomes for artistic ambition – masturbating by yourself in a bathroom stall (the indie world) and rejecting your sense of self-identity (making Ocean’s 13).
+In their similar urges to deny their ambitions to achieve success, there are a lot of similarities between Fletcher Munson and the Sandro character played by Gabriele Ferzetti in L’Avventura.

-And there is so much more – a profound examination of sexual dissatisfaction and psychotic perception; a series of second-half twists involving entering other consciousnesses that predates Being John Malkovich by several years; and a deranged and surprisingly poignant take on the fallacy of language, culminating in characters replaying cheeky earlier scenes in a diversity of foreign tongues, and finally making sense.
+And there is so much more to unpack.
+A profound examination of sexual dissatisfaction and psychotic perception.
+A series of second-half twists involving entering other consciousnesses that predate Being John Malkovich by several years.
+Not to mention a deranged and surprisingly poignant take on the fallacy of language, culminating in characters replaying cheeky earlier scenes in a diversity of foreign tongues, and finally making sense.

-That sums up this unique, shaggy dog masterpiece perfectly – Schizopolis is a lot like a piece of rotting fruit, and it’s absolutely great.
+That sums up this unique, shaggy dog masterpiece.
+Schizopolis is a lot like a piece of rotting fruit, and it’s great.